Is 6 Hours of Sleep Enough?

 Sleep Basics: Quality vs. Quantity

-Sleep quantity refers to how many hours a person objectively spends asleep, while sleep quality refers to how deeply they are sleeping.
-Sleep quality and sleep quantity are both important.
+Sleep quantity refers to how many hours a person spends asleep, while sleep quality refers to how deeply they are sleeping.
+Both sleep quality and sleep quantity are equally important.

-It can be fairly difficult for a sleeper to accurately gauge Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-View Source their total sleep time.
-Some people significantly overestimate or underestimate sleep time, or fail to account for time spent awake during the night.
+It can be fairly difficult for a sleeper to accurately gauge their total sleep time.
+Some people significantly overestimate or underestimate sleep time.
 Likewise, people may not always be able to tell whether their sleep was high-quality or not.

 A simple way to evaluate sleep quality is by monitoring how one feels during the day.
 People who sleep enough generally feel refreshed and alert.
 By contrast, people who do not sleep enough may feel drowsy during the day, especially during periods when they are less active.